Aosanusi30/Case-Study-2---Pizza-Runner/README.md

 ![image](EDR.JPG)

 Click on the [Link](https://dbdiagram.io/d/5f3e085ccf48a141ff558487/?utm_source=dbdiagram_embed&utm_medium=bottom_open) to navigate to the site when the data model was generated.
 Click [here](https://github.com/Aosanusi30/Case-Study-2---Pizza-Runner/commit/93822accac78ecff03b8fdcffe179678dfe01c1d) from SQL code

+# Case Study
+This case study has LOTS of questions - they are broken up by area of focus including:

+- Data Cleaning
+- Pizza Metrics
+- Runner and Customer Experience
+- Ingredient Optimisation
+- Pricing and Ratings
+- Bonus DML Challenges (DML = Data Manipulation Language)